 On switchgear with only one fault-interrupting way, only Interrupter 1 is used in the control.
 On switchgear with more than two fault-interrupting ways, there will be more than one overcurrent control.
 The fault interrupters controlled by the overcurrent control will be named according to their "Way" designation and will be clearly labeled on the outside of the overcurrent control enclosure.

 The Interrupter 1 and Interrupter 2 menus allow the user to change the protective settings for the selected fault interrupter.
-See Figures 30 and 31 on page 35.
+See Figure 21.